telerik/maui-docs/controls/numericinput/control-template.md

 # .NET MAUI NumericInput Control Template

 The visual appearance of the NumericInput is defined through a Control Template.
-To customize the way the NumericInput looks, you will need to take the default `ControlTemplate` and modify it.
+To customize the way the NumericInput looks, take the default `ControlTemplate` and modify it.

 This topic gives an overview of the `ControlTemplate` of the NumericInput control, so you can copy it to your app and make changes.
 The template consists of **Decrease** and **Increase** buttons, the entry control for entering values as well as the accompanying styles.